-- 4.4.
-There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this Regulation, an international approval mark conforming to the model described in Annex 2, consisting of: - 4.4.1. a circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval 2/; - 4.4.2. the number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle prescribed in paragraph 4.4.1. above. - 4.5.
+- 4.4.2. the number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle prescribed in paragraph 4.4.1. above. - 4.5.
 If the vehicle conforms to a vehicle type approved under one or more other Regulations, annexed to the Agreement, in the country which has granted approval under this Regulation, the symbol prescribed in paragraph 4.4.1. needs not be repeated; in such a case, the Regulation and approval numbers and the additional symbols shall be placed in vertical columns to the right of the symbol prescribed in paragraph 4.4.1. above. - 4.6.
 The approval mark shall be clearly legible and be indelible. - 4.7.
-The approval mark shall be placed close to or on the vehicle data plate. - 5.
-SPECIFICATIONS - 5.1.
-Legform test to bumper:
+The approval mark shall be placed close to or on the vehicle data plate.